chamons/xamarin-macios/src/README.md

 ### Xamarin.iOS ###

-* A 32-bit Classic assembly (uses `System.Int32` in place of `NSInteger`, etc.)
+* A 32-bit Classic assembly (Copied from d15-4 binary, no longer built)
 * A 32-bit Unified assembly (uses `System.nint` in place of `NSInteger`, etc.)
 * A 64-bit Unified assembly (same as 32-bit Unified)

 ### Xamarin.Mac ###

-* A 32-bit Classic assembly (uses `System.Int32` in place of `NSInteger`, etc.)
+* A 32-bit Classic assembly (Copied from d15-4 binary, no longer built)
 * A 32-bit Unified assembly (uses `System.nint` in place of `NSInteger`, etc.)
 * A 64-bit Unified assembly (same as 32-bit Unified)
 * A 32-bit Full assembly (uses `System.nint` in place of `NSInteger`, and references the v4.5 BCL)
 * A 64-bit Full assembly (same as 32-bit Full)

-The Classic assembly will exist in order to not break customer code.
+The Classic assembly will exist, but are no longer built, in order to not break customer code.
 Customers can choose to continue using this assembly, but we will encourage customers to move to our Unified assemblies.